JohnOMDev/bremen_cadastral_data_pipeline/README.md

     ![Project Dashboard](images/viz.png)
 1. **Access the Database:**

    You can connect to the PostgreSQL database using a client tool like `psql` or any GUI client.
-Use the credentials provided in `docker-compose.yml`.
+Use the credentials provided in `.env`.

 2. **Run SQL Queries:**